 It’s time to elect your Club Leadership Team.
 Whether your club has annual or six-month terms, you’ll discover here that process is the same.

 The best gift you can give your club is to do a good job recruiting and electing officers early.
 This will give you plenty of quality time to manage the transition.
-An added bonus is having the names entered in Toastmasters Club Central so your club starts off with a DCP point already on the report card.
+An added bonus is having the names entered in Toastmasters Club Central so your club starts off with a DCP goal already on the report card.

 Let’s discuss some common questions, share best practices and a formal process to get this done!